gianlucabertani/Objective-Zip/README.md

 Version 0.8.2:

-- Update ZLib to 1.2.8
+- Updated ZLib to 1.2.8
-- Fixed use of 64 bit I/O in MiniZip (thanks [Sergio](http://mrsergio.com) for the suggestions)
+- Updated MiniZip to Nathan Moinvaziri's Version
+- Added test code to zip & unzip up to (slighlty less than) 4 GB: the library is able to create and expand files up to 4,293,387,000 bytes (compressed); use the test with caution, requires 4 GB of free space and around 10 minutes on the iOS simulator

 Version 0.8.1: